WHAT IS

 It only took 8 years!

-What began in 2016 with a polytunnel from Anthony’s friends at Highbank Orchards in Kilkenny, a ‘handful’ of organic seeds from Brown Envelope Seeds in West Cork and Irish Seed Savers in Clare, a lively compost heap, some feathered friends, and a deep commitment to working with nature, Anthony’s edible garden has blossomed into a vibrant tapestry of curiosity, biodiversity, and flavour.
+What began in 2016 with a polytunnel from Anthony’s friends at Highbank Orchards in Kilkenny, a ‘handful’ of organic seeds from Brown Envelope Seeds in West Cork and Irish Seed Savers in Clare, a lively compost heap, a few feathered friends, and a deep commitment to working with nature, has grown into a vibrant tapestry of curiosity, biodiversity, and flavour.

-Anthony can still remember his first harvest.
-The tomatoes were bursting with flavour, the peas sweet, the beans tender, the cucumbers crisp, the chillies fruity, the corn sweet, the tomatillos tangy, and the squash rich and nutty.
-The polytunnel felt like an edible forest, and everything grew from there.
+Anthony still remembers his first harvest: tomatoes bursting with flavour, peas sweet, beans tender, cucumbers crisp, chillies fruity, corn sweet, tomatillos tangy, and squash rich and nutty.
+The polytunnel felt like an edible forest — and everything grew from there.